Starrcade '95: World Cup of Wrestling

 Starrcade '95: World Cup of Wrestling was the 13th annual Starrcade professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on December 27, 1995, at the Nashville Municipal Auditorium in Nashville, Tennessee.
 The event included a seven match tournament between wrestlers representing WCW and their Japanese partner New Japan Pro-Wrestling (NJPW) billed as the "World Cup of Wrestling", in which Sting (WCW) defeated Kensuke Sasaki (NJPW) in the finals; WCW won the tournament four points to three.
 Ric Flair defeated Randy Savage in the main event for the WCW World Heavyweight Championship.

 WCW closed in 2001 and all rights to their television and pay-per-view shows were bought by WWE, including the Starrcade series.

 In 2015, All WCW pay-per-views were made available on the WWE Network.

-Production

-Background

-From the 1960s to the 1980s, it was tradition for Jim Crockett Promotions (JCP), a member of the National Wrestling Alliance (NWA), to hold major professional wrestling events at Thanksgiving and Christmas, often at the Greensboro Coliseum in Greensboro, North Carolina in the center of JCP's Virginia, North and South Carolina territory.
-In 1983, JCP created Starrcade as their supercard to continue the Thanksgiving tradition, bringing in wrestlers from other NWA affiliates and broadcasting the show in its territory on closed-circuit television.
-Starrcade soon became the flagship event of the year for JCP and highlighted their most important feuds and championship matches.
-In 1987 the show became available by nationwide pay-per-view as were all subsequent Starrcade shows.
-The Starrcade tradition was continued by World Championship Wrestling (WCW), into which JCP was transformed after it had been sold to Ted Turner in 1988.
-The 1995 event was the thirteenth show to use the Starrcade name and was the second Starrcade to take place in the Nashville Municipal Auditorium in Nashville, Tennessee.

-Storylines

-The event featured wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.